 Introduction: This course is a broad introduction to the ancient civilizations of Mexico, Central America and the coastal regions and Andes of South America and the Caribbean.
-The course traces the interaction of these cultures with their environments and examines the evolution of these complex societies.
-Several lesser known neighboring cultures and those that preceded the Maya or Inca will also be investigated to illustrate how they collectively contributed to the rise of the great civilizations in the Americas.
+This is an archaeology course and content is derived from the research of archaeologists.
+The course traces the interaction of these principal cultures with their environments and examines the evolution of these complex societies.
+Several lesser-known neighboring cultures and those that preceded the Maya or Inca will also be investigated to illustrate how they collectively contributed to the rise of the great civilizations in the Americas.
 The objective of this course is to give students a basic understanding of social and cultural processes affecting civilizations of the Americas before the arrival of Europeans.
 Developments in architecture, mathematics, science, art, and religion will be highlighted.